FizaTM/harus_tidy/README.md

 msdX$V1.1[msdX$V1.1 == 1] <- "walking" etc.

 ### 4. Appropriately labels the data set with descriptive variable names.
-4.1.
-Read features from features.txt
-4.2.
-Use only Mean and SD variables from features.txt and add activity and suject 4.3.
-Apply to variables of the dataset
+Read features from features.txt.
+Use only Mean and SD variables from features.txt and add activity and suject.
+Apply to variables of the dataset.

 ### 5. From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.
 Using group_by and summarise to get the mean of every variable/column by subject and activity